lbastigk/Nebulite/doc/Glossary.md

 -----------------
 ### ExpressionPool
-Allows for parallel computation of Expressions with different other-instances.
+Allows for parallel computation of a single Expression.

 See also: [Expression](#expression), [Context](#context)